j4mie/idiorm/README.markdown

 #### Raw WHERE clauses ####

 If you require a more complex query, you can use the `where_raw` method to specify the SQL fragment exactly.
-This method takes two parameter: the string to add to the query, and an array of parameters which will be bound to the string.
+This method takes two arguments: the string to add to the query, and an array of parameters which will be bound to the string.
 The string should contain question marks to represent the values to be bound, and the parameter array should contain the values to be substituted into the string in the correct order.

 This method may be chained with other methods such as `offset`, `limit` and `order_by_(*)`, but it may NOT be chained with other calls to `where`.
-If other `where` clauses are added, they will simply be ignored in the resulting query.
+If other `where` calls are present in the method chain, they will simply be ignored in the resulting query.

     $people = ORM::for_table('person')->where_raw('name = ?
 AND (age = ?
 OR age = ?)', array('Fred', 5, 10))->order_by_asc('name')->find_many();